zavestudios/xavierlopez.me/the-procedure.md

 5. Copy the contents of `/dev/vda2` to `/mnt`.
 6. Update the `/etc/fstab` file with the new partition information.
 7. Reboot to apply the changes.

-Please note that these steps involve copying data, so make sure to have a backup in case anything goes wrong.
-Additionally, these steps may vary based on your specific system configuration.
-If you're not comfortable with these steps or if you're dealing with a critical system, it might be a good idea to consult with someone experienced or seek professional assistance.